September 20 2012 10:45AM

 September 19 2012 04:45PM

 Headshots are a Canucks Army feature where we link to the day's freshest news, and other assorted Canucks web-goodies.
-If you've written a blogpost, produced a tribute video or birthed a clever .gif into existence - please e-mail me at email@example.com.
+If you've written a blogpost, produced a tribute video, birthed a clever .gif into existence, or have a hockey related cause you'd like to see promoted in this space - please e-mail Thom at firstname.lastname@example.org.

 September 19 2012 01:42PM